Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Introduction

 A way of risk detection is by finding patterns that do not directly conform to expected safety \cite{Siami2020}.
-Clustering has an advantage in discovering data patterns from multiple dimensions, which is promising to detect outliers as the risk and anomaly instances, under the premise that majority of instances in the dataset are safe and normal.
-By clustering, instances with similar data patterns are grouped into the same cluster.
-Notwithstanding, given the unavailability of ground truth labels, reliable clustering evaluation is problematic, which leads to a series of challenges such as suitability of algorithm selection, hyperparameter setting like the number of clusters, and manner of feature selection.
+Clustering has an advantage in discovering data patterns from multiple dimensions, which is promising to detect outliers as the risk and anomaly instances, under the premise that majority instances are safe and normal.
+Notwithstanding, given the unavailability of ground truth labels, reliable clustering evaluation is problematic, which leads to a series of challenges such as suitability of algorithm selection, hyperparameter setting like the number of clusters, feature selection.
 Besides, feature extraction for risk clustering is rarely explored.
 Furthermore, risk detection is a distinctly imbalanced problem, while noting that modelling and evaluation for clustering on imbalanced data are likely biased towards the majority, which may produce misleading results \cite{shi2019feature}.
-Imbalanced clustering is much more complicated, especially without true labels or \textit{a priori} knowledge, and the solutions have not been well investigated.
+Solutions for imbalanced clustering have not been well investigated.

 The main contributions of the work can be summarized as follows:

 (1) We introduce an automatic clustering method to self-learn the best models of risk clustering based on given data, which is also a method of unsupervised data labelling.